Page 2 of 4

 Brown-Sequard syndrome

-Hemisection of the cord causing ipsilateral motor loss and proprioception loss with contralateral pain/temperature loss
+Clinical syndrome from spinal cord hemisection causing ipsilateral motor and proprioception loss with contralateral pain and temperature loss.

 Syringomyelia